rec2021/manila/README.md

 Run `node .` and open `http://localhost:3000` in your browser to see the rendered result.

-# use with vanilla Node
+# Use with vanilla Node

 ```javascript
 // index.js